-An important feature of my paper's decision problem is that the set of models is considered to be a result of careful deliberation, an honest "best guess", that the decision maker does not seek to improve over time through learning.
-This is because eliminating the kinds of misspecifications that she worries about would require so much data that, due to discounting the future, she simply accepts model misspecification as a permanent state of affairs.
-Rather than struggling with slow learning and fully embracing one of the 'wrong' models, my decision maker designs a decision rule that works well under a set of models.
-Hansen and Sargent (2007) and Hansen and Sargent (2010) are attempts to incorporate learning into robust decision problems.
+An important feature of my paper's decision problem is that the set of models is considered to be a result of careful deliberation, that the decision maker does not seek to improve over time through learning.4 Rather than struggling with slow learning and fully embracing one of the 'wrong' models, my decision maker designs a decision rule that works well under a set of models.
+Hansen and Sargent (2007) and Hansen and Sargent (2010) incorporate learning into robust decision problems.
+Similar to my formulation, Hansen and Sargent (2010) study an investor who entertains two parametric models of consumption growth, one with substantial growth rate persistence, the other with little such persistence.